Aiding in the diagnosis of acute infection caused by dengue virus

 Detection of dengue virus nucleic acid in serum is suggestive of recent exposure and acute infection with dengue virus.

 The presence of dengue virus nucleic acid in serum can be used as a marker for acute-phase infection.
-Patients with a history of symptoms for more than 1 week may be negative by molecular tests (ie, real-time PCR) and may require serologic testing to confirm the diagnosis of dengue virus infection.
+Patients with a history of symptoms for more than 1 week may be negative by molecular tests (ie, real-time polymerase chain reaction) and may require serologic testing to confirm the diagnosis of dengue virus infection.

 Dengue fever